Kunitachi District

 “Hear you had a run-in with Jensen,” Chadwick said.

 “A bit deal over nothing.
+I was asking for it.
 But it got me transferred to Odawara.”

 “If that’s what happens when you get on Jensen’s bad side, I should have been more disagreeable myself.
 It’s a good district.
 Gordon’s a good guy.”

 When they found the rest of their districts, Longstreet had already launched into his favorite story.
 “You’ve got this zone leader, okay?
 It’s his last day.
-He’s in the mission home, and a bunch of greenies just arrived.
-The ZL spots this one, looking like he’s confident, he’s tough, and he says to him, If I had to be in your position right now, I’d slit my wrists.
-And the greenie looks right at him and says, If I knew I was going to turn out like you, I would too.”
+He’s in the mission home and a bunch of greenies show up.
+The Z.L. spots this one, looking like he’s all confident and everything, and he says to him, If I was in your position right now, I’d slit my wrists.
+And the greenie looks right back at him and says, If I knew I was going to turn out like you, I would too.”
 Longstreet chortled and slapped the table.
 “Love that.”

 He looked up and saw them.
-“Sheeze, Chadwick.
+“Sheez, Chadwick.
 I thought you’d died a long time ago.”

 “A few more weeks.”